 It took me a few hours of troubleshooting to figure out that there was nothing wrong with my new PC hardware – it was my damned ASUS router that was blocking me from installing Steam.

 My device was online and it passed every standard network test.
 Steam’s status page showed their servers were online and that all services were fully operational.
 Everything else seemed to be able to connect to the internet, so what was going on?

-I had to reinstall Windows on my PC last week as Windows really don’t like it when you install a brand new mainboard and processor on an installed system.
+I had to reinstall Windows on my PC last week as Windows really don’t like it when you install a brand processor on an installed system.
 The system was overdue for the good old clean-installation treatment anyway, and I only use the Windows system for gaming.
 So I had a new mainboard with a new network interface and a fresh Windows installation with new drivers for the new hardware.

 It took me quite some time to work out that I wasn’t dealing with any problems with my new hardware or drivers.